2rileyallen/Media-Manager-n8n-Node/README.md

 Step 1: Initial Environment Setup
 This only needs to be done once to prepare the manager.py script's main environment.

-On Windows:
+On Windows: setup.bat

-setup.bat

-On Linux/macOS:

-chmod +x setup.sh
+On Linux/macOS: chmod +x setup.sh && ./setup.sh
-./setup.sh

-Step 2: Activate the Environment
-Before running any commands, you must activate the main virtual environment.

-On Windows:

-call venv\Scripts\activate

-On Linux/macOS:

-source venv/bin/activate

-Step 3: Use the Manager CLI
+Step 2: Use the Manager CLI
 The manager.py script is your primary interface for testing and development.
+You must first activate the main virtual environment.

+On Windows: call venv\Scripts\activate

+On Linux/macOS: source venv/bin/activate

 Command